emersonmello/mfap-installation-guide/doc/en/setup-local-dev.md

 With the application running (item 5 from the section [Importing the project to Eclipse](###importing-the-project-to-eclipse)), visit the URL `https://localhost:9443/conta` from the browser.

-You'll see the IdP login page and after you authenticate you'll be redirected to the URL `https://localhost:9443/conta/mfa/cadastrar/dashboard` listing all the available options for the second factor.
+You'll see the IdP login page, and after authentication, you'll be redirected to the URL `https://localhost:9443/conta/mfa/cadastrar/dashboard` listing all the available options for the second factor.